How To Get Picky Eaters To Eat Vegetables

-- The second day I reduced the fruit by half and added different vegetables including olives which my kids love.
+- On the second day, I reduced the fruit by half and added different vegetables including olives which my kids love.

-- On the third day, it was all veg they had eaten on the first two days
+- On the third day, it was all vegetables on the plate, I served the same vegetables they had eaten on the first two day

-After that, I added one new vegetable a day.
+- After that, I added one new vegetable per day

 Dinner time became much more relaxed because I knew they’d already eaten a ton of veg as a starter in front of the TV.